10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 Item 2.
 MANAGEMENT’S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 Management’s Discussion and Analysis of Financial Condition and Results of Operations (MD&A) is designed to provide a reader of Coherent’s financial statements with a narrative from the perspective of management.
 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our Condensed Consolidated Financial Statements and related notes included under Item 1 of this quarterly report.
-Coherent’s MD&A is presented in seven sections:
+Coherent’s MD&A is presented in the following sections:

 Forward-Looking Statements